apache/pekko-management/integration-test/marathon-api-docker/README.md

 ```

 > NOTE: Discovery Mechanism uses `ACTOR_SYSTEM_NAME` label name as a part of Marathon API query param to find relevant contact points.
-> This default value can be overridden in the application config `akka.discovery.marathon-api.app-label-query`
+> This default value can be overridden in the application config `pekko.discovery.marathon-api.app-label-query`

-After Discovery mechanism found potential contact points by the label it needs to find Akka HTTP management port.
+After Discovery mechanism found potential contact points by the label it needs to find Pekko HTTP management port.

 It uses `app-port-name`:
 see `src/main/resources/application.conf`:
 ```
 ...
-akka.discovery.marathon-api.app-port-name = "akkamgmthttp"
+pekko.discovery.marathon-api.app-port-name = "pekkomgmthttp"
 ...
 ```

-it should match with Akka HTTP management port name in Marathon application description docker port declaration:
+it should match with Pekko HTTP management port name in Marathon application description docker port declaration:
 see `marathon/marathon-api-docker-app.json`:
 ```
 ...